botnet-research/botnet-graphs/README.md

 We publish snapshots in two different categories.
 Individual snapshots can be found under **Individual Snapshots** and usually describe a certain situation.
 In addition we provide series of snapshots in fixed intervals.
 Currently we have data for two P2P botnets: Sality and ZeroAccess.
 ## Graph Structure
 Graphs in this repository are provided as compressed GraphML files.
 IP addresses are anonymized and cannot be grouped into subnets.
-However, hased IP addresses are consitnet in all graphs.
+However, hased IP addresses are consistent in all graphs.

 **File Naming Convention:**
 Core: Only nodes/bots that have unfiltered internet access, i.e., superpeers